Crappie: Etymology

 In Louisiana, it is called sacalait (sac-à-lait, lit. 'milk bag'), seemingly an allusion to its milky white flesh or silvery skin.
 The supposed French meaning is, however, folk etymology, because the word is ultimately from Choctaw sakli, meaning "trout".

 Species

 The currently recognized species in this genus are:

+The extinct fossil species †Pomoxis lanei Hibbard, 1936 (common name "Ogallala crappie") is known from a single well-preserved specimen recovered from Late Miocene-aged sediments of the Ogallala Formation of Kansas.
+An undescribed fossil Pomoxis (known as the "Wakeeney crappie") is also known from more fragmentary remains recovered from older Middle Miocene-aged sediments of the formation, representing the earliest record of the genus.

 Biology

 Both species of crappie as adults feed predominantly on smaller fish species, including the young of their own predators (which include the northern pike, muskellunge, and walleye).
 They have diverse diets, however, including zooplankton, insects, and crustaceans.
 Larval crappies rely on crustacean zooplankton as a food source.
 The availability of zooplankton can have an effect on larval populations.
 By day, crappie tend to be less active and concentrate around weed beds or submerged objects, such as logs and boulders.
 They feed during dawn and dusk, by moving into open water or approaching the shore.

+Hybrid crappie (Pomoxis annularis × nigromaculatus) have been cultured and occur naturally.
+The crossing of a black crappie female and white crappie male has better survival and growth rates among offspring than the reciprocal cross does.
+Hybrid crappie are difficult to distinguish from black crappie by appearance alone.
+Fingerling yields are variable in culture.
+The hybrid offspring are fertile, black crappie female and white crappie male crosses more so than the reciprocal.

 Fishing

 The Pomoxis species are highly regarded panfish and are often considered to be among the best-tasting freshwater food fish.
 Because of their diverse diets, crappie may be caught in many ways, including casting light jigs, trolling with minnows or soft lures, using small spinnerbaits, or using bobbers with common hookbaits.
 Crappies are also popular with ice anglers, as they are active in winter.